jiangnianshun/django-mdict/doc/doc_en/doc_index.md

 2. Or manually modify the path of mdict_path.json.
 The format is as follows. mdict_path is the dictionary library path, and audio_path is the pronunciation library path.

-The first path containing mdx will be set as the dictionary library path, and the first path containing mdd will be set as the pronunciation library path.
+The first path containing mdx files will be set as the dictionary library path, and the first path containing mdd files will be set as the pronunciation library path.

 If mdict_path.json is empty, the dictionary library address is set to django-mdict/media/mdict/doc/, and the pronunciation library address is set to /django-mdict/media/mdict/audio/.

 The d drive under windows is /mnt/d/ under wsl.
-Be careful to enter the canonical path, using double quotes and using backslash or double slash as path separator.
+Need double quotes and backslash or double slash as path separator.

 ```